-A multipurpose hall accommodating some sport facilities is provided at the College campus along with an outdoor recreation area.
-In addition, the Student Affairs Department organizes, implements, and supervises athletic events at the College, and develops collaboration with other institutions in Ajman and the surrounding area for various student competitions.
+A multipurpose gym, accommodating some sports facilities and an outdoor recreation area are available at the College campus.
+In addition, the Student Affairs Department organizes, implements, and supervises athletic events at the college, and develops collaboration with other institutions in Ajman and the surrounding area for various student competitions.

-9.8 Student Social and Cultural Activities
+9.8 Social and Cultural Activities

-- a.
 The Student Affairs Department organizes, implements, and supervises all social, cultural, and entertainment programs for CUCA students.
 Its main objective is to help students to develop their interests and abilities, and to practice their hobbies through a variety of programs and activities.
 The College places great emphasis on these extracurricular activities.
-It seeks to help students to develop their many talents and abilities plus make good use of their leisure time by forming student cultural and scientific societies. - b.
+It seeks to help students to develop their many talents and abilities plus make good use of their leisure time by forming student cultural and scientific societies.

 The College also encourages students to meet each other in the friendly atmosphere of its surroundings.
 Almost every academic department has a student society or club, the purpose of which is to unite students and have them participate to accomplish a set of academic objectives that enrich student life.
-To this end, the academic departments organize lectures, present book and cultural exhibits, celebrate national occasions, and support intramural sports activities. - c.
+To this end, the academic departments organize lectures, present book and cultural exhibits, celebrate national occasions, and support intramural sports activities.

 CUCA emphasizes that participating in organizations and clubs is an effective means of establishing interpersonal relationships, developing leadership skills, and generally enhancing the overall academic programs.